-Safety Group will continue to discuss options and a Violence to Staff sub group will be created to progress the matter.
-The Health and Safety Manager is also liaising with Careline to see if that system and staff can be utilised.
-The progress made was welcomed.

-- 3. In relation to perceived duplication, it was commented that this matter will be addressed by the Financial, Economic and Digital Inclusion Partnership (FEDIP) which will review current arrangements to ensure maximisation of resources, avoid duplication and minimise gaps.
+- 2. With regard to the question of staff members working in a potentially hazardous environment (households), it was advised that it is hoped to introduce an employee warning database for staff across directorates and elected members later this year.
+The early warning system in use in Torfaen has been introduced with lots of interest expressed but there is currently a lack of resources to administrate the database.
+The Corporate Health and Safety Group will continue to discuss options and a Violence to Staff sub group will be created to progress the matter.
+The Health and Safety Manager is also liaising with Careline to see if that system and staff could be utilised.
+The progress made was welcomed. - 3.
+In relation to perceived duplication, it was commented that this matter will be addressed by the Financial, Economic and Digital Inclusion Partnership (FEDIP) which will review current arrangements to ensure maximisation of resources, avoid duplication and minimise gaps.
 It was explained that Department for Work and Pensions and Adult Education are key partners.
 Melin delivers the Universal Credit delivery agreement with Housing Benefit for budgeting and digital support for residents.
 Monmouthshire supports Registered Social Landlords (RSL) and Housing Associations with regard to trying to prevent evictions.
-If two consecutive payments are missed, a housing association or RSL will refer to Monmouthshire's financial inclusion officer.
-Evidence of cross agency collaboration was provided: Melin staff work from Citizens Advice Bureau twice a week.
-Charter Housing Association are due to start a shared housing development shortly.
-Monmouthshire Housing Association have a pilot scheme in progress. - 4.
-It was confirmed that a joint meeting with planning meeting has been arranged on 14th February to consider the relationship between homelessness, housing benefits and the provision of affordable housing.
+If two consecutive payments are missed, a housing association or RSL will refer to Monmouthshire's Financial Inclusion Officer.
+It was noted that Melin staff work from Citizens Advice Bureau twice a week.
+Charter Housing Association are due to start a shared housing development shortly and Monmouthshire Housing Association have a pilot scheme in progress. - 4.
+It was confirmed that a joint meeting with Planning Committee has been arranged on 14th February 2017 to consider the relationship between homelessness, housing benefits and the provision of affordable housing.
 Some confusion was acknowledged in the remits of Select Committees in relation to housing.
 It is recognised that affordability will be a pressure to address as there is an increasingly aging population, and a need to keep young people in the area to retain a balanced population.
-The difficulties of the largest "middle" sector who earn too much to be allocated social housing, and not enough for a mortgage was discussed, and also the high cost to privately rent.
+The difficulties of the largest "middle" sector who earn too much to be allocated social housing, and not enough for a mortgage were discussed, and also the high cost of private rental.